mvan231/Scriptable/VSCO Recents/Readme.md

 ![Example of Latest vs Normal](https://i.imgur.com/CEKd1Dx.png)

 #### Updates
 The widget has an update function included.
-This is for if anything in the code/script is incorrect not.
+This is just in case the widget code needs to be updated.

 ![Update Available](https://i.imgur.com/A13rJSj.jpg)